 IP and Biopharma:

-Separating Myth from Reality Series
+Separating Myth from Reality

 Pharmaceutical "Patent Thickets"

 Pharmaceutical patents have become a focal point of debate, often portrayed as tools used by companies to stifle competition and maintain high prices.
-However, the reality is more complex: most drug patents protect genuine scientific solutions that make medicines safer, more effective, and more accessible for patients.
+However, the reality is more complex: drug patents protect genuine scientific solutions that make medicines safer, more effective, and more accessible for patients.
 This paper challenges the “patent thicket” narrative by presenting evidence that multiple patents on a single drug reflect cumulative innovation rather than anti-competitive behavior—and that generic competition continues to arrive predictably within 13–14 years of approval.

 As with a car, phone, or even a golf club, a medicine represents a series of inventions, each of which may be patented, including improvements that may be added over time.
 Creating a medicine does not happen in a single Eureka! moment, but over a long process as scientists solve problems.